What is a Local Offer?

 How are parents involved in Little Dragons?
 How can I be involved?

 We value parents/carers involved with Little Dragons.
-Parents/carers can come in to the setting to see their child in the play environment.
-We are run by a parent committee and are always looking for extra members to join, come along and get involved in the day to day running of Little Dragons preschool.
+Parents/carers can come into the setting to see their child in the play environment.
+We are run by a parent committee and are always looking for extra members to join to come along and get involved in the day to day running of Little Dragons pre-school.
 We also have a fundraising committee and you are welcome to get involved with this too.

 You are involved in identifying needs, identifying targets and next steps to focus on at home, in the setting and reviewing progress towards these targets.

 Your permission will be sought before involving outside agencies and you are able to volunteer to help in session if you wish.

 We run a Breakfast and After School club facility.
 Breakfast club runs from 8am – 9.00am Monday to Friday a healthy breakfast is provided.
 If your child/children attend the St Georges Primary School we provide a walking bus to take your child to and from school should you request this.
 The pre-school children will walk with our staff to and from these premises alongside school children in the mornings.
 Our After School Club runs from 3pm to 5.30 pm the children are collected by setting members of staff.
 As is stipulated above at least one member of staff is First aid trained on the walking bus.
 Should your SEN child attend any of these sessions, the setting Senco will either attend or alternatively have the relevant risk assessments, health care forms and any guidelines in place, these would be shared with relevant staff to ensure continuity.

 Policies are updated regularly and are available for parents on our website any new information or updates will be available on our notice board.

 Lastly, regular risk assessments are carried out to ensure our environment is safe and secure.